Azure/intelligent-app-workshop/docs/wksp/00-intro/agenda-and-outcomes.md

     1. Completions API and Chat Completions API configurations
     1. Prompt Flow
 1. Deep-dive into AI orchestration primitives through use cases with Miyagi and Reddog
-1. Exploring Agentic LLMs: SK Planner, Langchain and Jarvis
+1. Exploring Agents and Agent-like Orchestration
-1. Tradeoffs with AI orchestrators (Langchain, SK, Guidance, Guardrails)
+1. Tradeoffs with AI orchestrators (Semantic Kernel, Langchain, TypeChat etc.)
 1. Prompt Flow Studio and metaprompts
 1. AI Content Safety Studio
+1. Fine-tuning Llama2 model with proprietary training data to improve task specific accuracy and latency
 1. Streamlined Deployment and Monitoring of AI-Infused Apps
 1. (Optional) First Principles of Large Language Models for application developers
     1. High Level Overview of AI and ML